wso2-attic/ballerina-integrator/README.md

       └── tests
            ├──company_recruitment_agency_service_test.bal
 ```
-- Create the above directories in your local machine and also create empty `.bal` files.

-- Then open the terminal and navigate to `/content-based-routing/guide` and run Ballerina project initializing toolkit.
+Create the above directories in your local machine and also create empty `.bal` files.
+Open the terminal and navigate to `/content-based-routing/guide` and run Ballerina project initializing toolkit.

 ```bash
    $ ballerina init
 ```

 ### Developing the service
-Let's look at the implementation of the company_recruitment_agency_service , which acts as The Content-Based Router.
+Let's look at the implementation of the `company_recruitment_agency_service`, which acts as the Content-Based Router.

-Let's consider that a request comes to the Company recruitment agency service with a specific content. when company_recruitment_agency_service receives the request message, reads it, and routes the request to one of the recipients according to the message's content.
+Let's consider that a request comes to the company recruitment agency service with specific content.
+The `company_recruitment_agency_service` receives the request message, reads it, and routes the request to one of the recipients according to the message's content.

 ##### company_recruitment_agency_service.bal